fossfreedom/coverart-browser/README.md

 ##Summary: whats new in this release

  - To be completed
+ - Double click track & cover pane to open full height or to close
  - Play Next (album)- add the selected album(s) to be the next album after the current playing album
  - Play Next (track)- add the selected track(s) to be the next track after the current playing track
  - Track Artist and Artist Information Panes can be opened and closed via double-click of the pane-handle